Ukraine blames Russia for reporter's death

 A former war correspondent, he worked in Kiev as a presenter on Ukraine's channel ATR TV.

-Kiev has in recent years seen a number of deadly attacks on high-profile journalists and politicians.
-Most of them were vociferous critics of the Kremlin.
+Kiev has in recent years seen a number of deadly attacks on high-profile figures, including journalists and politicians.
+Most of them were vocal critics of the Kremlin.

+The leading Belarusian journalist and Kremlin critic, Pavel Sheremet, was killed by a car bomb in Kiev in July 2016.

+Another car bomb killed Ukrainian military intelligence officer Col Maxim Shapoval in June 2017 in what the Ukrainian authorities called a terrorist act.